Servais de Condé: A queen deposed

 On 10 July 1567 Mary's opponents, the Confederate lords, ordered him to surrender to silverware in his keeping for coining to the Master of Mint John Acheson.
 This included a silver gilt nef or ship for the queen's table.
 On 25 July Servais was asked to produce the crown sceptre and sword, the Honours of Scotland for the coronation of James VI following Mary's abdication.

-Subsequently, he sent clothes and sewing thread for embroidery to Mary in her prison at Lochleven Castle.
+Subsequently, Servais sent clothes and sewing thread for embroidery to Mary in her prison at Lochleven Castle.
 On 3 September 1567 Mary wrote to Robert Melville to ask Servais, her "concierge" to send silk thread and sewing gold and silver, and two pairs of sheets with black thread for embroidery, and needles and a mould (cushion) for net-work called "rasour" or "réseau", from the royal wardrobe, with dried plums and pears.
 Some of the request was fulfilled by new purchases by Regent Moray in October.
 Servais, described in the accounts as "the Quenis grace chalmer child" made clothes, or supervised the making of clothes for Mary, especially linen shirts called "sarks" and also other items made of velvet.
 A memorandum written in French of further textiles and thread sent to Mary at Lochleven, Carlisle and Bolton is associated with Servais by historians including Margaret Swain, but does not feature his name.

 Servais packed and transported two beds from Linlithgow Palace to James VI at Stirling Castle in November 1567.
 When English soldiers came to Scotland in 1570, William Maitland of Lethington and William Kirkcaldy of Grange ordered Servais de Condé to transport the tapestry and furnishings of Holyroodhouse to Edinburgh Castle for safe keeping.

 Mary wrote from Sheffield Castle on 18 July 1574 to the Archbishop of Glasgow, recommending her old and faithful servant Servais de Condé, who was not paid his due from her French estates, and she made an order for his pension to be paid.
 She wanted Servais to go to Scotland and take inventories of her furniture and discover its current keepers.
 She would like to maintain his son-her-law in Scotland, meaning probably Benoît Garrouste (see below).